oxidane/tmuxomatic/README.md

 	flex>

 For brevity, the flex console is represented by a `flex>` prompt.
 Like tmuxomatic, flex is simple but powerful.
 For a full list of commands, type `help` at any time.
-Let's start with a new window named `administration`.
+Let's start with a new window named `wallets`.

-	flex> new administration
+	flex> new wallets

 	1